weschao/Twitter/README.md

  - [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
  - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 * Week 2: Profile page
- - [ ] Implement the paging view for the user description.
+ - [ ] Implement the paging view for the user description - needs autolayout constraints
  - [x] As the paging view moves, increase the opacity of the background screen.
  - [ ] Pulling down the profile page should blur and resize the header image.
 * Week 2: Account switching
- - [ ] Long press on tab bar to bring up Account view with animation
+ - [ ] Long press on profile picture to bring up Account view with animation
  - [ ] Tap account to switch to
  - [ ] Include a plus button to Add an Account
  - [ ] Swipe to delete an account
+* Stuff I added
+ - [x] Display page control to indicate when the header changes.
+ - [ ] Allow links within tweets to be clickable

 ### Walkthrough
 ![Video Walkthrough](http://i.imgur.com/fdB7qE4.gif)